 The Jivan Bima Yojana has benefited 5.22 crore families.
 187 projects have been sanctioned under Namami Gange.
 All 4,465 Ganga gram villages have been declared open-defecation free.
 The government has identified 115 aspirational districts and will invest in social services.

-According to Finance Minister, India has taken measures to develop 2 defense industrial production corridors in the country.
+According to Finance Minister, India has taken measures to develop 2 defence industrial production corridors in the country.

-Disinvestment target for this year is set at ₹80,000 crore.
+The disinvestment target for this year is set at ₹80,000 crores.
 The government will recapitalize the public sector banks to help them lend an additional ₹5 lakh crore.

 United India Insurance, Oriental Insurance and National Insurance will be merged and then listed.
-Gold monetization scheme will be revamped to allow people to open hassle-free gold deposit accounts.
+The gold monetization scheme will be revamped to allow people to open hassle-free gold deposit accounts.

 Outward Direct Investment (ODI) from India has grown to US$15 billion per annum.

-Not only this but also, introduction of tax rate of 10% on gains from equity has affected the sentiments of the investors too.
-The post effects of this are seen when SENSEX fell by 840 points and all the stocks related to these mutual funds are being sold, that is the market is bearish(Black Friday 2nd Feb, 2018).
+Not only this but also, the introduction of a tax rate of 10% on gains from equity has affected the sentiments of the investors too.
+The post effects of this are seen when SENSEX fell by 840 points and all the stocks related to these mutual funds are being sold, that is the market is bearish(Black Friday 2nd Feb 2018).

-We cannot ignore that Arun Jaitley has brought in largest healthcare program in the world by providing so many facilities and allocating budget of approximately ₹1900 crore to it.
+We cannot ignore that Arun Jaitley has brought in the largest healthcare program in the world by providing so many facilities and allocating a budget of approximately ₹1900 crore to it.

-Apart from all these reforms, bigger push on digital India reforms is commendable with approximately 5 lakh free Wi-Fi hotspots at a cost of ₹10,000 crores is appreciated if Modi government wants to cover everybody in e-governance umbrella.
+Apart from all these reforms, a bigger push on digital India reforms is commendable with approximately 5 lakh free Wi-Fi hotspots at a cost of ₹10,000 crores is appreciated if the Modi government wants to cover everybody under the e-governance umbrella.

-So, on and all someone profits other loses from this year’s budget, but the government has maintained its focus on keeping up its promises to agriculture and health care sectors and covering a larger part of India to make it pay taxes.
+So, on and all someone profits others loses from this year’s budget, but the government has maintained its focus on keeping up its promises to the agriculture and health care sectors and covering a larger part of India to make it pay taxes.